cafloyd/early-career/docs/marketing-yourself/resume-cover-letter.md

 - If you don't know how to format a resume, [Standard Resume](https://standardresume.co/) has some useful templates

+- If you want a better sense of the kinds of things recruiters and hiring managers are looking for when they look at resumes, I found this video of an experienced recruiter and hiring manager [reviewing resumes](https://www.youtube.com/watch?v=6fkVTqQxJX8) just as they do when they're hiring to be really useful.

 :::info
 In the US, employers outside of academia generally expect a resume, not a CV.
 If you don't know the difference between these two terms, [here is a helpful write-up](https://www.indeed.com/career-advice/resumes-cover-letters/difference-between-resume-and-cv).